jennybc/STAT545A_2013/hm01_hw-submission-dryrun.md

 The `XX` above is `01` for homework #1 and `02` for homework #2.
 `lastname-fir` means your lastname concatenated with a dash `-` and the first 3 letters of your first name, all lowercase.
 Example: `bryan-jen`.
-The suffix will be one of .R, .Rmd, .rmd, .html.
+The suffix will be one of .r, .R, .rmd, .Rmd, .html.

-The four files Jenny Bryan would produce are:
+The four files Jenny Bryan would produce might be:

-  * stat545a-2013-hw01_bryan-jen.R
+  * stat545a-2013-hw01_bryan-jen.r
   * stat545a-2013-hw01_bryan-jen.html
-  * stat545a-2013-hw02_bryan-jen.Rmd
+  * stat545a-2013-hw02_bryan-jen.rmd
   * stat545a-2013-hw02_bryan-jen.html

 The surest way to get a check minus is to NOT follow this convention.
 You can do this!
 You can have do overs, so don't stress out.